enkidevs/curriculum/javascript/ecmascript-2015/generators-proxy/proxy-interception-points.md

 This allows you to later deny access to the proxy by calling the revoke method.

-First we use `Proxy.revocable` to obtain a revocable proxy:
+First, we use `Proxy.revocable` to obtain a revocable proxy:

 ```javascript
 let rev = Proxy.revocable(